-- 1. Financial Assistance - a.
-The CWSRF may provide financial assistance (1) to municipalities, intermunicipal, interstate, or State agencies for the construction of publicly owned treatment works, as defined in section 212 of the Act that are on the State's project priority list; (2) for implementing nonpoint source management programs under section 319 of the Act; and (3) for developing and implementing estuary management plans under section 320 of the Act (33 USC 1383(c)). - b.
-The allowable types of financial assistance under CFDA 66.458 are (33 USC 1383(d)): - (1) Making loans (not grants) for eligible projects;

-- (2) Buying or refinancing of debt obligations of municipal, intermunicipal, and interstate agencies incurred after March 7, 1985; - (3) Guaranteeing or purchasing insurance for local debt obligations; - (4) Using as a source of revenue or security for CWSRF debt obligations (providing that the net proceeds of the sale of such bonds are deposited in the CWSRF); and - (5) Guaranteeing loan guarantees for similar revolving funds established by municipalities or intermunicipal agencies. - c.
-ARRA funds may be used for financial assistance as follows: - (1) States may award CWSRF funds under the additional subsidy reserve required by ARRA (see III.G.3.b(1) below) as subgrants. - (2) ARRA-appropriated funds may be used for refinancing of municipal debt or restructuring CWSRF loans only if the initial debt was incurred on or after October 1, 2008 (ARRA, Title VII). - d.
+- (a) plan, develop, and obtain financing for eligible projects under this subsection, including planning, design, and associated preconstruction activities; and, and - (b) assist such treatment works in achieving compliance with the Act. - b.
+The allowable types of financial assistance under CFDA 66.458 (33 USC 1383(d)) are: - (1) Making loans (not grants) for eligible projects; - (2) Buying or refinancing of debt obligations of municipal, intermunicipal, and interstate agencies incurred after March 7, 1985; - (3) Guaranteeing or purchasing insurance for local debt obligations; - (4) Using as a source of revenue or security for CWSRF debt obligations (providing that the net proceeds of the sale of such bonds are deposited in the CWSRF); and - (5) Guaranteeing loan guarantees for similar revolving funds established by municipalities or intermunicipal agencies. - c.
 Funds awarded under CFDA 66.482 may be used only for projects to reduce flood damage risk and vulnerability or to enhance resiliency to rapid hydrologic change or a natural disaster (Pub.
 L. No. 113-2, Division A, Title X, 127 Stat.
 31). - 2.
-CWSRF funds may be used by States for the reasonable costs of administering and managing the CWSRF (33 USC 1383(d)(7)). - 3.
-ARRA-appropriated funds may not be used for the purchase of land or easements for activities authorized by section 603(c) of the Federal Water Pollution Control Act (ARRA, Title VII).
+CWSRF funds may be used by States for the reasonable costs of administering and managing the CWSRF (33 USC 1383(d)(7)).
+See Section G.3.a, "Earmarking," below. - 3.
+CWSRF funds may be used by States to provide additional subsidization in the form of principal forgiveness, grants, and negative interest loans to municipal, intermunicipal, interstate or State agencies receiving CWSRF assistance.
+Additional subsidy may be provided to (a) implement a process, material, technique or technology to address water or energy-efficiency goals; (b) mitigate stormwater runoff; (3) encourage sustainable project planning, design and construction; or (4) a municipality that meets the State's affordability criteria or seeks additional subsidization to benefit individual ratepayers in the residential user rate class who would otherwise experience significant financial hardship (33 USC 1383(i)(1).
+See Section G.3.b, "Earmarking," below.